mcneel/compute.rhino3d/src/README.md

 # The important directories

+#### rhino.compute

+The main project – responsible for spinning up/down instances of compute.geometry.exe and proxying HTTP requests to these instances.

+#### compute.geometry

+The main geometry server project.

 #### compute.components

 Grasshopper component project (Hops) for communicating with a compute.geometry server.

-#### compute.geometry

-The main geometry server project.

 # The other directories